jtr0000/eJPT-Notes/2 - Footprinting_Scanning/Footprinting and Scanning.md

 	- Fragmentation | `-f <opt_mtu_val>`
 2. If you’re not considering the stealth of the scan you can use `-T3 or -T4` timing templates to increase the speed and accuracy of scans.

----
-#### Nmap Output Formats

-You can specify different types of outputs of nmap scan results to save.
-Regardless of the output, the terminal will still display the nmap scan output:

-- **Normal Output** | `-oN` > `-oN file_name.txt` | Same format in the terminal screen, this normally saved in txt format.

-- **XML Output** | `-oX` > `-oX file_name.xml` | This format can be imported to a framework like Metasploit which would include host,ports,etc that can be added to a Metasploit database.
-This allows you to keep a centralized location for all of the hosts, you can refer back to individual hosts, so even if you lose your scan they’re saved in the metasploit database that you can refer back to.
-You can make workspaces within Metasploit for pentests and create new workspaces for each pentest.
-This can be helpful for looking at previous pentes

-- Greppable | `-oG` > `.txt , .grep , or other similar format` = Allows the information to be used with Grep and potentially used for automation purposes
-- `-oS` | Script Kiddle = Not used often
-- `-oA` | All in one output of `-oN` ,`-oX`, and `-oG` outputs.
-- `-v` | Increases verbosity
-- `--reason` | Displays the reason a port is in a particular state

-- **Importing Nmap xml Scan to Metasploit:**

-	1. Make sure postgresql is started, this is what metasploit uses

-		1. `service postgresql start`

-	2. Start Metasploit = `msfconsole`

-	3. Create a new workspace = `workspace -a <workspace_name>`

-	**Make sure that metasploit is connected to postgresql = `db_status`

-	1. Import the Nmap XML File: `db_import filename.xml`

-	**Done!** You can view the hosts using hosts in the metasploit console

-	- View the hosts using `hosts` , if you had an nmap scan that returns Operating system information it will all so populated into metasploit

-	- View the open services using `services`

-	- Or perform nmap scans from metasploit using db_nmap.
-The nmap scans from here will automatically be updated in metasploit

----

 **NMAP SCAN OUTPUT METHODOLOGY**